-Special Licence Conditions
+Special Conditions

-The SCs set out cap and floor regime obligations and incentives that apply for each licensee 5.
-We have set out below three different implementations (not an exhaustive list) of the SCs:
+The SCs set out cap and floor regime obligations and incentives that apply for each licensee.13 We have set out below three different implementations (not an exhaustive list) of the SCs:

-- Where our default cap and floor regime is the applicable regulatory regime on both the GB side and the connecting country's side (as in the case of the Nemo Link project), a dual currency (€/£) licence applies.
-The Nemo Link licence is available on our website at: Special conditions of the electricity interconnector licence held by Nemo Link Limited. - Where a split regulatory framework is the case (meaning our default cap and floor regime applies only to the GB side of the interconnector), a single currency (£) license applies.
-The IFA2 Limited licence is an example of this implementation and is available on our website at: Special Conditions of the electricity interconnector licence held by National Grid IFA2 Limited. - Where a split regulatory framework is the case (but a variation to our default cap and floor regime applies only to the GB side of the interconnector), a single currency (£)
+Where our default cap and floor regime is the applicable regulatory regime on both the GB side and the connecting country's side (as in the case of the Nemo Link project), a dual currency (€/£) licence applies.
+The Nemo Link licence is available on our website at: Special conditions of the electricity interconnector licence held by Nemo Link Limited.

-5 The special conditions are not exclusive to cap and floor regime licensees.
+13 The special conditions are not exclusive to cap and floor regime licensees.
 In certain circumstances, if appropriate, an interconnector licensee, that is not regulated under the cap and floor regime, may also have special conditions inserted in its licence (following our standard licence modification process that is subject to public consultation).

-licence applies.
+- Where a split regulatory framework is the case (meaning our default cap and floor regime applies only to the GB side of the interconnector), a single currency (£) license applies.
+The IFA2 Limited licence is an example of this implementation and is available on our website at: Special Conditions of the electricity interconnector licence held by National Grid IFA2 Limited. - Where a split regulatory framework is the case (but a variation to our default cap and floor regime applies only to the GB side of the interconnector), a single currency (£) licence applies.
 The Greenlink Interconnector Limited licence and the NeuConnect Britain Limited licence are examples of this implementation.
 This version of the licence is available on our website at: Decision on changes to the electricity interconnector licence held by Greenlink Interconnector Limited (GIL) and the electricity interconnector licence held by NeuConnect Britain Limited (NBL).